Hanssel36/KanaVocab/README.md

-# HiriKana
+# KanaVocab

-HiriKana is a Flutter based project that is used to learn Hiragana and Katakana, as well as have the ability to create your own flash cards to memorize words.
+KanaVocab is a Flutter based project that is used to learn Hiragana and Katakana, as well as have the ability to create your own flash cards to memorize words.

 ## Features